 Verbs in Spanish are words that represent actions.
-They are the heart and soul of sentences, and one of the most challenging concepts for students to learn in Spanish.
-Conjugating them requires a lot of practice in context, which means in a way that makes sense to the student, not just a memory practice or drill.
+They are the heart and soul of sentences and one of the most challenging concepts for students to learn.
+Conjugating verbs requires a lot of practice in context, meaning in a way that makes sense to the student, not just through memorization or drills.

-The best way to teach verb conjugation in Spanish is by seeing them in action.
-When children are exposed to multiple written stories, they have the opportunity to notice how verbs are used naturally, without the need of memorizing the conjugation forms.
+The best way to teach verb conjugation is by seeing verbs in action.
+When children read multiple written stories, they notice how verbs are naturally used, without relying on memorization.
 The more they read, the more they learn.
-Using TPR strategies is a great starting point, as well as some reading comprehension strategies.

-I use any story that is fun, engaging, and age appropriate for my students.
-You can click here to check some great Spanish books that can be included in your classroom.
+I use any story that is fun, engaging, and age-appropriate for my students.
+You can click here to check some great Spanish books for your classroom.

 One more way to practice the verbs in Spanish is using games.
 Games give students the opportunity to practice in a fun, engaging way.
 Some games I like to use are: